BANGALORE CITY | TOURIST PLACES TO VISIT & TOUR PACKAGES

 It is one of the fastest growing industrial and commercial centers in India in the areas of aerospace, electronics, defense and mainly software services.
 Bangalore is one of the ideal places for those planning to visit southern India with many attractions nearby and perfect for excursions and day trips.
 There are a number of places in Bangalore that are worth visiting, including palaces, gardens, museums, temples, etc. Lalbagh Garden, Cubbon Park, Tipu Sultan's Palace, Bangalore Palace, Nandi Hills, Bannerghatta National Park, Vidhana Soudha, Vishveswaraiah Museum, HAL Aerospace Museum, Bull Temple and ISKCON Temple are the some of the important Bangalore tourist places.

 Bangalore Airport, about 36 km from City junction, is extremely well-connected by air.
 It has regular flights from Kolkata, Mumbai, Delhi, Hyderabad, Chennai, Ahmedabad, Goa, Kochi, Mangalore, Pune and Thiruvananthapuram.
-Bangalore has direct international flights to Muscat, Sharjah and Singapore.
+Bangalore has direct international flights to Muscat, Dubai, Thailand, Malaysia, Singapore, USA & Europe.
 It is also a stopover for many international flights.

 Bangalore has two important railway stations - Bengaluru City Railway Station and Yeswantpur Junction.
 Both railway stations have regular trains from Delhi, Mumbai, Pune, Hyderabad, Chennai, Kochi, Bhubaneswar, Nagarcoil, Mysore, Chandigarh, Goa, Howrah, Trivandrum and Kanyakumari.
 For travelling within Bangalore, there is Namma Metro, which is an intra-city rail network set up by the Bangalore Metro Rail Corporation.